opf/openproject/docs/system-admin-guide/integrations/README.md

 ## Slack

 There is a rudimentary OpenProject Slack integration from the community.
 It messages a configured Slack channel, every time a Work Package or Wiki site is modified.
 This integration is not officially supported by OpenProject.
 To activate it in the Enterprise cloud please [get in touch](https://www.openproject.org/contact/).
-For the Enterprise on-premises edition and the Community Edition you can find the plugin and its documentation on GitHub: [OpenProject Slack plugin](https://github.com/opf/openproject-slack)
+For the Enterprise on-premises edition and the Community edition you can find the plugin and its documentation on GitHub: [OpenProject Slack plugin](https://github.com/opf/openproject-slack)

 ## Thunderbird